grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 {{%/* /admonition */%}}
 ```

-This note appears in the published output as follows:
+On the published page, this note renders as follows:

 {{% admonition type="note" %}}
 This page describes a feature for Grafana 9.0 beta.
 {{% /admonition %}}

-### Tips

-A tip describes a more efficient or alternate way of doing something.
-Tips are rarely used.

 ### Cautions

 A caution warns the user to proceed with caution.
 A caution emphasizes a course of action's potential downsides.

-Cautions have an admonition shortcode.
-The syntax is as follows:
+The syntax for a caution admonition is as follows:

 ```markdown
 {{%/* admonition type="caution" */%}}